Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudy GCMs

-For each GCM scenario, we generated the emission and transmission spectra and compared them against the observations, which enabled us to place stronger constraints on the cloud properties of the planet.
-The $\chi^2_{\rm red}$ was calculated for each model comparing the transmission and emission spectra with the observations.
-The chi-square was used to rule out the models that are not able to fit the observations.
-According to the Emission models from Table \ref{tab:chi-sq}, we see that smaller particle size Na$_2$S or MgSiO$_3$ clouds have a much higher $\chi^2_{\rm red}$value than other models.
-Remaining models have comparable $\chi^2_{\rm red}$ values, making it difficult to choose one correct model, but we can say with certainty that the clouds rejected by these models (smaller particle size Na$_2$S or MgSiO$_3$ clouds) should not be present on the planet.
-On the other hand, all the transmission models have similar $\chi^2_{\rm red}$.
-We cannot reject any model just based on the transmission spectrum; whereas the transmission spectrum is usually thought to be most sensitive to clouds \citep{fortney2005, inglis2024,welbanks2024}, we find the opposite for our models of WASP-80b.
-Overall, these results demonstrate that a combined analysis of transmission and emission spectra is required to robustly characterize clouds on warm Jupiters, as interpretations based on a single spectrum may be misleading.
+According to the Emission models from Table \ref{tab:chi-sq}, we see that smaller particle size Na$_2$S, KCl, and MgSiO$_3$ clouds have a much higher $\chi^2_{\rm red}$value than other models.
+Remaining models have comparable $\chi^2_{\rm red}$ values, making it difficult to choose one correct model, but we can say with certainty that the clouds rejected by these models (smaller particle size Na$_2$S, KCl, and MgSiO$_3$ clouds) should not be present on the planet.
+On the other hand, the majority of the transmission models have similar $\chi^2_{\rm red}$.
+We can reject the 1 $\mu$m Na$_2$S, 0.1 and 1 $\mu$m MgSiO$_3$ model based on the transmission spectrum; while the transmission spectrum is usually more sensitive to clouds \citep{fortney2005, inglis2024,welbanks2024}, we find the opposite for our models of WASP-80b.
+Overall, these results demonstrate that a combined analysis of transmission and emission spectra is required to robustly characterise clouds on warm Jupiters, as interpretations based on a single spectrum may be misleading.

-\section{Discussions and Conclusion}
+\section{Discussions and conclusion}

 We modelled the three-dimensional atmospheric structure of the warm Jupiter WASP-80b, both with and without clouds, and compared the results to JWST emission and transmission spectra.
 Our model suite included cloud-free cases with low and high internal heat flux (T$_{\rm int}$), as well as cloudy cases with various mean particle radii (0.1, 1, 5, and 10 $\mu$m) and different condensate species (Na$_2$S, KCl, and MgSiO$_3$), treated as radiatively active tracers.
 This grid of models allowed us to investigate how the thermal structure and atmospheric dynamics respond to different cloud properties and internal heat flux scenarios.